Sing a New Psalm:

 vespers—praying at the end of the day

-“One Thing I Ask of the LORD” examines the Psalmist’s desire to dwell in the house of the LORD all the days of his life.
+“One Thing I Ask of the LORD” examines David’s desire to dwell in the house of the LORD all the days of his life.
 This illustration by Turning to God’s Word co-founder Tami Palladino shows God’s Temple glowing in the light of sunset.
 The end of the day is an excellent time to pray.
 For most of us, the primary duties of the day are over.
 We can thank God for the help he provided throughout the day and ask for protection when we sleep.
 Evening also is a good time to consider our spiritual accomplishments of the day and to make a mental note of spiritual goals we wish to focus on using during the gift of time we expect to be given the next day.
 We can re-establish that we wish for God to be the focus of everything we plan to do, and we can ask God to remain with us through the darkness of the night and through any other darkness in our lives.
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 31 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 33 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

-WHAT’S THE ONE THING you want from the LORD?
+what the one thing you want from the LORD?

 ?
 What does it indicate about the kind of relationship he already has with God?